initdg/initdg.github.io/index.md

 - learning new languages (of the human and computer sort)
 - diving into questionable ocean waters on a cold day

-### On the other hand...

-I am not fond of people who say one thing and do another, lack of clarity, and the moments in time I find myself losing my sense of ambition.
-Or when my tea loses its heat.

 ## Moving forward
 "Don't gamble on the future; act now, without delay" -Simone De Beauvoir